Shoreline – Building and Progress

 Shoreline is the collection of unique apartments and town houses being built on the far west side of the Harbour Arm, close to the Leas Lift and Coastal Park, by The Folkestone Harbour & Seafront Development Company (FHSDC).
 The Harbour Arm opened for trading in 2014 after going through a transformational renovation carried out by FHSDC.
 It is now one of the most popular tourist attractions in Kent.
 It’s a wonderful place for people to enjoy, and is an integral part of the long-term plan for residential and business premises in the harbour area.

 Shoreline is the first residential building, sited opposite the Leas Lift and construction is well underway.
-People can already register their interest in this unique collection of dwellings, and visit the information centre at Customs House on the Harbour Arm.
+People can already register their interest in this unique collection of dwellings.
 Folkelife toured the site with Chris Page, Project Manager from Jenner Contractors, to understand more about the build.

 “We’ve entered one of the third floor apartments and you’ve done what every visitor seems to do: you’ve walked straight to the window to see the view.
 It’s spectacular here.
 The floor to ceiling windows in each room of the apartment give the occupant an uninterrupted view over the English Channel.
 Due to the curvature of the structure, you can see south, east and west depending on where in the building you are.